-You need help because you’re stuck in a relationship that isn’t going anywhere .
-Here’s how to find courage and strength to get out of a bad relationship.
+Are you stuck in a relationship that is going nowhere?
+Here are six tips on how to find strength to get out of a bad relationship.

 I wrote this article for a reader, who said: “I recently found out that my husband has been having an affair with an ex-high school girlfriend,” says “Lisa” on Is My Husband Lying About Cheating?
 4 Ways to Tell.
 “Now he tells me that he feels empty and without purpose, and wants to save our marriage.
 I want to leave him because I know he’ll cheat again and I don’t trust him, but I’m scared.
 Help me!”